Rabbi Dovid Kossowsky - Menahel/Principal

 YES is a school that welcomes its parent body with open arms.
 We feel it's very important for teachers and parents to collaborate together to map out the most successful plan for their children.
 Together we are able to work toward our goal of raising each generation that comes through our doors to be successful academically, emotionally, and spiritually in their service of Hashem.
 We strive to help every individual reach his or her potential and to understand their importance as a child of the Almighty.

-Mrs. Amy Joannes - Director of General Studies
+Mrs. Laura Fischer- Vice Principal of General Studies

 Rabbi Aryeh Borsuk - Director of Development and Advancement

 When an opportunity came my way to move back to Milwaukee and become the Director of Development and Advancement, the idea of working to keep YES strong and successful resonated very deeply with me.
 My parents and many of their friends invested a tremendous amount of time and energy to create YES.
 I am honored to continue all of that work, and make sure YES is a school that will be an attraction for our children, and for generations to come.

 The YES I came back to is much the same as the YES I graduated from: a happy school, with incredible warmth.
 Although we have grown from the 120 students I remember to well over 200 students, the members of our talented and dedicated staff still maintain the feeling that we are a tight-knit family.
 And the quality of the education is still very strong, on both Judaic and the general studies.If you haven’t had the opportunity to visit our school and feel the warmth and the unity of our family, I invite you to come and see it.
 Please contact me at 414-871-9376 extension 107 to schedule a tour.